What parents need to know

 Is it any good?

-Rowell, whose first book Attachments was a charming "chick lit" romantic comedy, burst onto the YA scene early in 2013 with the critically acclaimed misfit romance Eleanor & Park.
+Fangirl isn't just a charming love story about people, it's also a love story about fiction and the power of books and fandoms.
+Rowell, whose first book Attachments was a "chick lit" romantic comedy, burst onto the YA scene early in 2013 with the critically acclaimed misfit romance Eleanor & Park.
 She's apparently cranking out the quality realistic fiction with her follow-up out a scant eight months later.
 Fangirl shares a few similarities with E&P: the Nebraska setting, an intelligent, introverted girl who doesn't say much, and a guy who's almost too good to be true.
-But aside from that, Fangirl isn't just a love story about people, it's also a love story about fiction and the power of books and fandoms.

 Every chapter begins with excerpts from not only Cath's fanfiction but also the "canon" of the Potter-like Simon Snow books.
 If you pay even cursory attention to the book-within-a-book, it's obvious that Simon, Baz, and Gemma T. Leslie are stand-ins for Harry, Draco, and author J.K.
 Rowling.
 Through her writing, Cath can express things she can't in real life, where she's extremely reclusive and socially inept.
 The only person besides Cath's party-girl sister, Wren, who can see the real her is Levi -- the kind of swoon-worthy guy that's sure to become any reader's literary crush.
 Cath and Levi have a host of issues, but their romance, slow and steady and startlingly real, will make anyone a believer in how books and love go hand in hand.